mvalleavila/AuditTopology-ES/README.md

 In case of user login line, insert a new row with node|user rowkey and counter set to 1 or update an existing row incrementing the counter 1 unit.
 In case of user logout decrement the counter 1 unit (checking previously if the row exist and its counter is greater than zero)

-### HBaseBolt
+### ElasticsearchBolt
-Is the responsible of put/update information in HBaseTable
-This bolt is based on https://github.com/ptgoetz/storm-hbase
+Is the responsible of put/update information in Elasticsearch This bolt is based on https://github.com/hmsonline/storm-elastic-search

 ## Compilation
-  TODO: Currently a workaround is neccesary for load hbase configuration properties, hbase-site.xml is included in compilation time, and before compilation is neccesary to change the configuration values. hbase-site.xml is in resources directory

 ```
-  mvn clean package
+  ./run.sh
 ```
 ## Config topology
 ```